North American railroad signals: Distant (approach) signals

 Distant signals are often referred to as approach signals as the signal block before the interlocking is known as the approach block.

-In the aftermath of the 1996 Silver Spring Collision, the Federal Railroad Administration amended its regulations for push-pull train operation to prevent locomotive engineers from forgetting that they were approaching a stop signal after making a station stop.
+In the aftermath of the 1996 Maryland train collision, the Federal Railroad Administration amended its regulations for push-pull train operation to prevent locomotive engineers from forgetting that they were approaching a stop signal after making a station stop.
 The resulting "Delay in Block Rule" requires that all distant signals, located in territory where push-pull trains operate in the absence of cab signals, be marked with a "D" placard.
 The placard is intended to remind engineers that they are bound by a 40 mph speed restriction, and must approach the interlocking signal prepared to stop, whenever a station stop is made or train speed drops below 10 mph in the approach block.
 The restrictions hold until the interlocking signal is clearly visible and is displaying a "proceed" indication.